helixyte/everest-demo/docs/building.rst

 * The ``for_`` option accepts not one, but any number of context specifiers.
   You can use also use resource interfaces here;
-* The ``request_method`` option has special meaning in the resource view directives in that it determines the default :mod:`everest` view as outlined in the following table:
+* The ``request_method`` option has special meaning in the resource view directives in that, together with the value of the ``for_`` option, it allows :mod:`everest` to determine which view class to use.
+The following table shows the rules for this view autodetection feature:

   ========================= ===================== ========================
   **Context Resource Kind** **Request Method**    **Default View Class**